omeka/omeka-s-enduser/docs/content/items.md

 ![a red arrow points to the slider button for "Quick add".
 The two items visible have an empty checkbox to the left of their representative thumbnail](contentfiles/items_quickadd.png)

 #### URI

 URI fields link to an external website or online resource.

 You may add other fields by selecting a property from the list on the right.
-Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc), or search in the *filter properties* bar above the list of properties and vocabularies.
+Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc.), or search in the *filter properties* bar above the list of properties and vocabularies.

 #### Value annotation

 When you input a value for a property associated for a resource, you are making a statement about that resource.
 If you choose, Omeka allows you to make statements about that statement.
 We call this value annotation.
 The advantage of value annotation is that you can choose to make ambiguous facts more concrete by annotating things like:

 - Provenance: Where is this fact from?